MarceloLeite2604/docker-elk/README.md

 To use it just execute `docker-compose up` on root directory.

-Thanks to [Anthony Lapenna](https://github.com/deviantony) for providing such elucidative examples about how to configure Docker containers on his [docker-elk repository](https://github.com/deviantony/docker-elk).
+Thanks to [Anthony Lapenna](https://github.com/deviantony) for providing such elucidative examples about how to configure these Docker containers on his [docker-elk repository](https://github.com/deviantony/docker-elk).